-If you are an Datawrkz customer and have any specific questions, you can contact your engagement strategist or send in your queries to our GDPR hotline (email@example.com) at any time.
+If you are a Datawrkz customer and have any specific questions, you can contact your engagement strategist or send in your queries to our GDPR hotline (firstname.lastname@example.org) at any time.

 WHAT IS GDPR

 GDPR is the General Data Protection Regulation: a regulation in EU law on data protection and privacy for all individuals within the European Union.
 GDPR came into effect on May-25-2018.
 GDPR requires any organization holding any form of personal data relating to any EU citizen to meet certain obligations relating to the use and access of that data.

 The introduction of the EU General Data Protection Regulation (otherwise known as GDPR) is one of the biggest regulatory changes in data privacy laws in the last 20 years.
 The GDPR aims to harmonize data privacy laws across the EU and strengthen the security and protection of the personal data of all EU residents.
 This is a good thing for EU residents and something new to navigate for businesses.

 GDPR was approved by the EU parliament on April 14, 2016, and becomes fully enforceable on May-25-2018.
 For businesses that aren’t GDPR compliant by that date, there can be some pretty hefty fines.
 Companies may be fined up to €20 million or four percent of global annual revenue.

 - GDPR does not restrict to a particular geographical territory

 - Any EU citizens data has to meet the GDPR obligations.

 - Confirming that personal data (If captured) is held by you to your users (ie the ‘owner’ of the data, or from here on and in GDPR terms the ‘data subject’)